I may earn a commission if you make a purchase through the product links on this page at no extra cost to you.

 - You need Sterilizing Material: To prevent contamination of your baby’s equipment, sterilizing wipes and Ziploc bags to separate clean and dirty bottles, nipples, etc.

-- Bottlebrush: To clean the baby’s bottle after feeding.
+- Bottlebrush: Use the bottlebrush to clean the baby’s bottle after feeding.

-- Cooler Bag: This is necessary to keep the bottles cold after you have opened them.
+- Cooler Bag: The cooler bag is is necessary to keep the bottles cold after you have opened them.
 You can also use ice packs, freezer packs, frozen gel packs, etc., required to preserve the opened formula.

 How To Prepare The Premixed Formula